Hrutika-Patel-NEU/Online_Fashion_Retail_Management_System/README.md

 - Email and Phone Number must be **unique** and follow valid formats.
 - User Role must be one of the following:
    - `Admin`: Full system management.
-   - `Standard User`: Can shop and place orders.
+   - `Standard User`: Can place orders, manage cart, addresses, reviews
    - `Business Analytics User`: Read-only access to data and reports.
    - `Guest User`: Limited access, browsing only.
 - A user cannot register multiple times with the same email or phone number.